 - related companies;

-- accounting rules;
+- bookkeeping rules;

 - documents needed to set up the business in question.